juandarr/Robotics-challenge/readme.md

 ## Task 3.3
 See *Task3_3.png* to visualize proof of the solution.
 The created node (location_monitoring) publishes the requested information to three different topics: *robotPosition*, *closestObject* and *targetLandmark*.
-This node was packaged in a python script and can be created with the command `rosrun location_monitor location_monitor.py` which will create the three topics mentioned before.
+This node was packaged in a python script and can be executed with the command `rosrun location_monitor location_monitor.py` which will create the three topics mentioned before.
 To visualize the robot in motion given the messages stored in the bag file Task3_3.bag and see the published topics showing the requested information for the task follow the next commands in different terminals:

 ```bash